jesses2025smith/rs-utils/README.md

-# `rs-utils`
+# `rsutil`

-`rs-utils` is a Rust-based utility library designed to simplify and enhance communication-related tasks.
+`rsutil` is a Rust-based utility library designed to simplify and enhance communication-related tasks.
 It provides a collection of tools and functions to streamline common operations in communication systems.

 ## Features